-The amount of good strategy games released each year is astonishing.
+The amount of good strategy games released this year is astonishing.
 Most are turn-based variations coming from indies.
 Good, capable and fun.
-But as much as I enjoy such games, neither can capture the intensity and excitement CoH 2 has.
+But as much as I enjoy such games, neither can capture the intensity and excitement Company of Heroes 2 (CoH2) has.

-I will always remember the first time a Panzer tank went through a wall to surprise my infantry units or the time my mortars destroyed an entire building full of enemy units.
+I will always remember the first time a Panzer tank went through a wall to surprise my infantry units or the time my mortars destroyed an entire building full of enemies.
 CoH 2 battlefields feel more alive than any other strategy game I’ve ever played.

 Set during WWII, CoH 2 is a beautiful real-time strategy game that focuses on the Eastern Front battles.
 The destructible environments, weather effects, cover mechanics, realistic physics, they all play a part, creating an exciting and realistic battlefield.
-CoH 2 is not only one of the finest strategy games on MacOS, it’s the most visually impressive.
+CoH 2 is not only one of the finest strategy games for Mac, it’s the most visually impressive.

 But great looks and sophisticated effects always come at a price… This is a demanding game and some will have to sit this one out.
 And the real question is: Will you?

 In July 2018, Feral Interactive updated the game to support Apple’s Metal API helping the game run much faster.
 As a result, our tests were run again to take into account these improvements.

 The original Company of Heroes was a tough act to follow.
 When it was released over 10 years ago, it completely changed the perception of what a strategy game could be.
 It was unlike Civilization 4 or Starcraft, feeling more like an action game you could play as a top-down strategy game.